AlokUpadhyay0412/Music-Player/README.md

 Music-Player/index.html(Main HTML file ) , style.css (Styling with CSS) , script.js (Core JavaScript functionality ) assets/ Folder containing audio files and images

 🚀 How to Use
-1. Clone this repository:  bash git clone https://github.com/alokupadhyay0412/Music-Player.git 2.Open the index.html file in your browser.
+-1.
+Clone this repository:  bash git clone https://github.com/alokupadhyay0412/Music-Player.git -2.Open the index.html file in your browser.
-3.Enjoy the music!
+-3.Enjoy the music!

 🛠️ Technologies Used
-HTML: For the structure of the application.
+-HTML: For the structure of the application.
-CSS: For styling and responsiveness.
+-CSS: For styling and responsiveness.
-JavaScript: For functionality and interactivity.
+-JavaScript: For functionality and interactivity.

 🌟 Future Enhancements
-Add a playlist feature for better music management.
+-Add a playlist feature for better music management.
-Integrate volume control.
+-Integrate volume control.
-Support for shuffle and repeat modes.
+-Support for shuffle and repeat modes.
-Enhance the UI with animations and themes.
+-Enhance the UI with animations and themes.

 💡 Inspiration
 This project was inspired by the desire to build a simple yet powerful music player to enhance user experience in web applications.